BATMAN

 The Long Halloween Sequel: Dark Victory

-Jeph Loeb and Time Sale, 416 pages
+Jeph Loeb and Tim Sale, 416 pages

 Set in early days of the Dark Knight's career, Batman must stop the elusive cop killer "Hangman" before the murderer strikes again.
 A children's game pinned to each of the victims is the only clue to the Hangman's identity.
 A rogues gallery of villains are prime suspects—Two Face, the Joker, the Riddler, Catwoman.
 Even the police force, led by newly appointed Commissioner Jim Gordon, cannot be trusted.
 In order to solve this crime, Batman must look to a most unexepcted place: An orphaned boy who will change his life forever.
 They will be known as Batman and Robin, and this is their story.